ramigs/nuxt-fauna-article/nuxt-fauna.md

 > pagination, or any data that changes rather frequently and might be outdated by
 > the time it reaches the user. _[Build a dynamic JAMstack app with GatsbyJS and FaunaDB](https://css-tricks.com/build-a-dynamic-jamstack-app-with-gatsbyjs-and-faunadb/)_

-When we analyze the requirements for a Repo Catalogue, right away we can identify two categories of data, some that change frequently (e.g., number of stars and forks) and some that does not change often or at all (e.g., project name, SVG logo, repo URL).
+When analyzing the requirements for a Repo Catalogue, right away we can identify two categories of data: some that changes frequently (e.g., number of stars and forks); and some that does not change often or not at all (e.g., project name, SVG logo, repo URL).

-This observation, may then lead us to the question: "Do we really need to keep makimg the same request, to get the same data, take those same results, run them against a templating engine, and only then, deliver the response to the client?
+This observation may then lead us to the question:

+- "Do we really need to keep making the same request, to get the same data, take those same results, run them against the same templating engine, and only then, deliver the page to the client?".

-What if we? mindsets and creative strategies.
+What if we? mindsets and creative strategies. with data Jamstack approach

 After all, it's not _that_ often we need to add or delete a repo from the catalogue. only some projects a special place in your heart, and that does not